Showing posts with label stroll. Show all posts

 Chief Justice Thomas McClelland

-He served as a register in the chancery of Limestone County from 1874-1876.
+He served as a register in the chancery of Limestone County from 1874 to 1876.
 Served Alabama Senate for two terms.
-In 1884 he was elected State Attorney General.
-He became Chief justice in 1898 and served until his death in 1906.
+In 1884, he was elected State Attorney General.
+He became Chief Justice in 1898 and served until he died in 1906.

 Peggy Allen Towns